-Obviously it’s not just stills you need, but creating video is big and getting BIGGER every day.
+Obviously, it’s not just skills you need, but creating a video is big and getting BIGGER every day.
 Keep up!
 People often get put off by the technicalities of making their own video, but it really is just a question of getting stuck in and giving it a go.
-Even if you’re just shooting with your smart phone to start off with, and editing the footage using an app – you only get better by practicing and seeing what works and what doesn’t.
+Even if you’re just shooting with your smartphone to start off with, and editing the footage using an app – you only get better by practising and seeing what works and what doesn’t.
 Check out what everyone else is doing and see how you can stand out and try to be a bit different.
 Check out this YouTube video for some helpful behind-the-scenes look at how this blogger does it…

 7. Creating graphics

 You don’t have to be a graphic designer to create fun imagery for your blog.
 Free web tools like Canva are brilliant for bloggers to use to play around with fonts, create Pinterest graphics and generally just make your images shine!
 It’s really worth spending time making your imagery the best it can possibly be so that your content gets noticed.
 When people are scrolling through their social media feeds or scouring Pinterest for inspiration, it’s those stand-out images that get the clicks.